webclinic017/SD-TASK2-Big-Data/README.md

 ## About
 This distributed application is designed to analayze the social media security of our users.
-They can analyze which is the personal information that they make public in their social media accounts.
-Specifically, they can analyze their Facebook and Twitter accounts.
-The objective is raise awareness among users that they can put a lot of personal information public, and this can be a risk because the hackers can use social engineering to condition their ideologies or decisions.
-Even thieves can take advantage of this information to find out where you live and rob your home if you are on holidays.
+Users can analyze which personal information is shared in their social media accounts.
+Moreover, they can analyze their Facebook and Twitter accounts.
+The objective is to raise awareness among users that they share a lot of personal information in public.
+This could be a risk because hackers can use social engineering to condition their ideologies or decisions.
+Even thieves can take advantage of this information to find out where users and find out personal information in order to commit a crime.

-This software implements serverless architecture and use IBM Cloud Functions to execute this app.
-Also, we used Lithops API to execute IBM Cloud Functions and store user's data in IBM Object Storage.
+This software implements serverless architecture and the use of IBM Cloud Functions.
+Also, we used Lithops API to execute IBM Cloud Functions and store user's data in IBM Cloud Object Storage.
 Therefore, we use an object-oriented storage architecture.
 ## Installation